awels-m/TechSetupEnviroment/README.md

 This setup has not only deepened my understanding of development environments but has also strengthened my confidence in navigating core tools and platforms used in the tech space.
 With the guidance and support I received throughout the process, I’ve been able to learn at an accelerated pace and lay a solid foundation for more advanced DevOps and cloud-related projects.

 I’m excited to build upon this setup and continue growing as a Cloud and DevOps Engineer.
+This is my submission.